Beats

 The Beats screen is feature-gated in the current product.

-- Beats are available on Business and Enterprise plans
+- Beats are available on eligible plans

 - monitor-count limits depend on workspace entitlements